Zodiac (schooner): Modification

 As a pilot boat is required to be on station during all weather and, in the case of the San Francisco Bar Pilots of the time, remain on station for about five days supporting a crew of seven hosting up to ten pilots, modification was required.
 The Association had the vessel modified by The Moore Dry Dock Company of Oakland, after consultation with the original designer, increased power with a 275 hp Atlas-Imperial diesel engine to replace the original Atlas 140 hp diesel engine that in turn required modifications to the stern to accommodate a larger shaft and 65 in diameter propeller with 59 in pitch replacing the original 54 in diameter, 2-bladed propeller.
 The propulsion change increased speed from approximately 7.5 to 9.73 kn.
 Deck houses and accommodations were renovated to fit the needs of pilots serving long waits on station with a pilot house added that was unusual for a yacht and resembling that of a commercial vessel.
-The galley had an Ingle oil burner range and accommodations were heated by a steam heat system based on an Areola boiler.
+The galley had a single oil burner range and accommodations were heated by a steam heat system based on an Areola boiler.
 Modifications resulted in an increase in draft from the original designed 13 ft 11 in to 14 ft 11 in with a new waterline length of 103 ft and displacement increasing from 210 to 245 tons.